Ring of Stones: Burt’s discovery

-Burt indicated on the mud-map accompanying his letter that the Ring of Stones was 4 feet in diameter, in a circular clearing 14 feet in diameter.
+Burt indicated on the mud-map accompanying his letter that the Ring of Stones was 4 ft in diameter, in a circular clearing 14 feet in diameter.
 He had wanted to return to the site to investigate further, but Captain Archdeacon refused permission.
 Prior to his death, Ogbourne confirmed that there were no other stones nearby, and so it would appear that the Ring of Stones was not a natural formation but one that was man-made.

-Burt had informed of the Commissioner of Police of his discovery of the Ring of Stones because he had just been made aware of a document in J. E. Heeres 1899 publication, The Part Borne by the Dutch in the Discovery of Australia, 1606 – 1765, reporting the loss of the Dutch ship Vergulde Draak on the coast of Western Australia on 28 April 1656.
+Burt had informed the Commissioner of Police of his discovery of the Ring of Stones because he had just been made aware of a document in Heeres 1899 publication, The Part Borne by the Dutch in the Discovery of Australia, 1606 – 1765, reporting the loss of the Dutch ship ' on the coast of Western Australia on 28 April 1656.
 His attention had been drawn to this record by journalist Dircksey Cowan, daughter of Edith Cowan.
 She had been interviewing Burt in regard to the Deadwater Wreck, north of Busselton, which he had also seen in 1876 in company with Captain Archdeacon, while still engaged in the Admiralty survey.
-The Vergulde Draak had been carrying 78,600 guilders, which went down with the ship, not being recovered until after the wreck was located in 1963.
-Burt, however, believed the Circle of Stones may have marked the location of a 'Treasure Trove', the specie from the Vergulde Draak, and it would seem that this was his reason for informing the Commissioner of Police.
+The ' had been carrying 78,600 guilders, which went down with the ship, not being recovered until after the wreck was located in 1963.
+Burt, however, believed the Circle of Stones may have marked the location of a treasure trove, the specie from the ', and it would seem that this was his reason for informing the Commissioner of Police.